OrandiH/EDMIS-Sapna-NightWatch-Automation/README.md

 npm run spec ./tests/contestant/email.test.js
 ```
 Running mocha tests
-View our [nightwatch_datadriven](https://github.com/QualityWorksCG/nightwatch_datadriven) repo to see how to set up a nightwatch project with mocha
 ```sh
 $ node_modules/.bin/nightwatch --env mocha
 ```

+### Using Mocha along with Nightwatch for Behavior-Driven Development
+View our [nightwatch_datadriven](https://github.com/QualityWorksCG/nightwatch_datadriven) repo to see how to set up a nightwatch project with mocha

 ### Git Workflow